 What’s in Your Milk?

 Turning cows into milk machines has led to epidemics of “production-related diseases”, such as lameness and mastitis (udder infections), the two leading causes of dairy cow mortality in the U.S. This weakness is due to the extreme genetic manipulation and supplemented hormones which cause unnaturally high milk yields.

-Dairy milk has also been found to contain an alarming cocktail of hormones including: progesterone, oestrogen, cortisone and other adrenal steroids, IGF-1 growth hormone, leptin, oxytocin, prolactin, thyroxine and triiodothyronine.
-This makes sense as it’s designed to rapidly grow a baby calf – but aren’t components humans should be consuming.
+Dairy milk also contains an alarming cocktail of hormones including: progesterone, oestrogen, cortisone and other adrenal steroids, IGF-1 growth hormone, leptin, oxytocin, prolactin, thyroxine and triiodothyronine.
+This makes sense since it’s supposed to rapidly grow a baby calf.
+But these aren’t components humans should be consuming.

 These days it’s so easy to avoid all this by drinking plant-based milks instead.
 If you’re not vegan yet, switching your milk might be the best and easiest place to start.

 In fact, over the last few years, so many people have been switching away from cow milk that the dairy industry is in serious decline.
 In the UK, more than a thousand farms have closed in the last three years.
 And research conducted by Mintel shows that half (49%) of Americans now regularly consume non-dairy milk.

 This article is another example of the plant-based revolution that Google CEO Eric Schmidt predicted last year.
 Meanwhile, people are also ditching whey protein powders in favor of plant-based protein powders, which have seen a significant increase in sales.
 And new research helped conclude that plant-based protein was best for building muscle.